 Check the sender’s email and make sure there are no changes in the structure of the address.
 Implement strict policies regarding the content of emails in your organization and interactions with attached files.

 Spoofing is often considered the ugly brother of phishing and is among the top-ranked email security threats.
-Spoofing is a deception carried out via email, phone, a fraudulent website, or messaging applications.
+Spoofing is a deception carried out via email, phone, fraudulent websites, or messaging applications.
 Attackers play the role of a trusted source to the victim.

 It can be a supervisor, member of the IT team, or even a high-ranking executive inside the company.
 The goal is to make the victim relinquish sensitive information or perform actions such as an electronic funds transfer.